 What are the opportunities published by the EU Neighbourhood Info Centre?

-This 'opportunities' section lays special emphasis on calls for tender and service notices from EuropeAid and the European Neighbourhood and Partnership Instrument (ENPI)
+This 'opportunities' section lays special emphasis on calls for tender and service notices from DG NEAR and EuropeAid and the European Neighbourhood Instrument (ENI)

-Can we help you in your job search?
+Can you help me with my job search?

 What handbooks are available to cover relations between the EU and its neighbours?